Dart-Code/Website/_docs/settings.md

 ## dart.notifyAnalyzerErrors
 **Default:** `true`.
 <br />
-Whether to show a notification the first few times an analysis server exception occurs.
+Whether to show a notification the first few times an Analysis Server exception occurs.

 ## dart.offline
 **Default:** `false`.
 <br />
-Whether to use the --offline switch for commands like `pub get` and 'Flutter: New Project'.
+Whether to use the --offline switch for commands like `pub get` and **Flutter: New Project**.

 ## dart.onlyAnalyzeProjectsWithOpenFiles
 **Default:** `false`.